 Next, tyre pressures.
 Road rims such as the Velocity A23, H plus Son Archetype or Mavic Open Pro generally take tyres up to around 28mm wide and are happy running at high tyre pressures up to 120psi.
 This sort of rim are not normally the lightest though.

-MTB 29er rims such as Stans Crest 29er, Stans Arch 29er or Velocity Blunt SL are usually pretty light as they were designed from day 1 as disc brake specific rims but were not designed for tyre pressures beyond 70-80psi.
-This generally limits users to tyres of 28mm or wider.
+MTB 29er rims such as Stans Crest 29er, Stans Arch 29er or Velocity Blunt SL are usually pretty light as they were designed from day 1 as disc brake specific rims but were not designed for tyre pressures beyond 50-60psi.
+This generally limits users to tyres of 30mm or wider.

 Rim colour.
 All disc specific rims come without a machined silver brake track.
 There are an increasing number of road rims available with a non-machined sidewall for disc brake use.
 Examples of this are the Stans Alpha 340 and 400 Disc models, Velocity A23 NMSW and H plus Son Archetype.

-There are three new rims in the disc brake arena – Stans Grail, H plus Son Hydra and Velocity Aileron.
+There are a number of newer rims in the disc brake arena – Stans Grail, H plus Son Hydra, Velocity Aileron and Ryde Pulse Comp for example.
 These are designed to be tough all-purpose rims and can be used with virtually any tyre.
 Anything from a 23mm road tyre, 32mm touring tyre, CX tyres and 29er MTB tyres up to 2.2″ can be fitted.

 The rims are very similar and both build into a strong wheel.
-The Velocity Aileron is a bit deeper section and around £10/rim more expensive.
-The Hydra is a few grams lighter but lower profile.
+The Velocity Aileron is a bit deeper section.
+The Hydra and Ryde are a few grams lighter but lower profile.